Oklahoma vs. Baylor NCAA Football Odds, Plays and Insights | November 13, 2021

 Baylor Stats and Trends

-- The Bears have been underdogs by 6 points or more once this year and covered the spread.
+- In Baylor's nine games this year, it has six wins against the spread.

+- This year, the Bears won ATS in their only game as an underdog of 5.5 points or more.

-- Baylor's games this year have gone over the point total in 66.7% of its opportunities (six times in nine games with a set point total).
+- Baylor's games this season have hit the over in 66.7% of its opportunities (six times in nine games with a set point total).

-- Baylor is 6-2 against the spread and 7-1 overall when the team records more than 24.2 points.
+- When Baylor puts up more than 24.2 points, it is 6-2 against the spread and 7-1 overall.

-- When Baylor churns out over 381.6 yards, the team is 5-2 against the spread and 6-1 overall.
+- In games that Baylor amasses over 381.6 yards, the team is 5-2 against the spread and 6-1 overall.

-- The Bears have turned the ball over nine times, six fewer times than the Sooners have forced turnovers (15).
+- The Bears have nine giveaways this season, while the Sooners have 15 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.